Palestinian prime minister submits government's resignation, a move that could open door to reforms | Politics

 - Israel

-Palestinian Prime Minister Mohammed Shtayyeh said on Monday his government is resigning, in a move that could open the door to US-backed reforms in the Palestinian Authority.
+The Palestinian prime minister announced the resignation of his government on Monday, paving the way for a shake-up in the Palestinian Authority, which the US hopes will eventually take on a role in postwar Gaza.

+Many obstacles remain to making a revamped Palestinian Authority a reality.
+Palestinian President Mahmoud Abbas, whose forces were driven from Gaza by Hamas in 2007, has made clear that he would like the PA to govern the enclave after the war.
+But it is deeply unpopular among Palestinians, and Israeli Prime Minister Benjamin Netanyahu has roundly rejected the idea of putting the authority in charge of the territory.

-President Mahmoud Abbas must still decide whether he accepts Shtayyeh and his government's resignation.
-But the move signals a willingness by the Western-backed Palestinian leadership to accept shake-up that might usher in reforms seen as necessary to revitalize the Palestinian Authority.
+Abbas must still decide whether he accepts the resignations of Prime Minister Mohammad Shtayyeh's government.
+But the move signals a willingness by the Western-backed Palestinian leadership to accept a shake-up that might usher in reforms sought by the United States, as international negotiations ramp up to bring about a cease-fire.
+The authority, created under interim Israeli-Palestinian peace deals in the early 1990s, administers parts of the West Bank but is beset by corruption.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)